 Microservices as an architectural style dates back to 2005 when Peter Rodgers, the originator of Resource Oriented Computing, first coined the term “Micro-Web-Services”.
 In an attempt to create a more flexible and service-oriented software architecture, he successfully outlined the principles of a well-designed microservices platform.
 Two years later, software architect Juval Löwy expanded on the idea of a granular use of services and inspired several expert-led case studies with promising outcomes.
 Today, microservices architecture is not only considered a hot topic but the future of efficient software development and maintenance.

 Microservices architecture describes a particular style in which software applications are designed.
-In contrast to traditional architectural styles that aim to build software like a single unit, microservices architecture is based on a modular approach.
+In contrast to traditional architectural styles that aim to build a software like a single unit, microservices architecture is based on a modular approach.
 Thus, applications are developed as suites consisting of multiple microservices that can be independently deployed and managed.
 But what are microservices exactly?
 Even though there is no clear definition for microservices per se, there are certain characteristics that are associated with this revolutionary software development approach.

 One of the main characteristics is the way the architectural style componentizes a complex application.
 The software is broken down into multiple components that are built as independently replaceable and upgradeable services.
 These services can be defined as processes that often communicate over a network using protocols that are technology-agnostic.
 Microservices are also built to suit business capabilities.
 And since they are decentralized and small in size, they offer a lot of flexibility when it comes to programming languages, hardware, and software environment.